 Therefore, a reference to Recommendation ITU-R M.1849-1 in No 5.450A will not lead to any changes of allocation conditions of the frequency band 5 470-5 725 MHz to the incumbent radio services.
 Possible reference of Recommendation ITU-RM.1849-1 in No 5.447F related to the band 5 250-5 350 MHz is still under consideration.

-Additional studies are needed to assess the potential technical and regulatory impacts of referencing Recommendation ITU-R M.1638-1 in Nos 5.447F and 5.450A, taking in particular into account the current RLAN/WAS DFS specifications.
+[Additional studies are needed to assess the potential technical and regulatory impacts of referencing Recommendation ITU-R M.1638-1 in Nos 5.447F and 5.450A, taking in particular into account the current RLAN/WAS DFS specifications.]

+or

+[An analysis of the technical characteristics of the radars given in Recommendation ITU-R M.1638-0 and M.1638-1, operating in the frequency bands 5250-5350 MHz and 5470-5725 MHz showed that the technical characteristics of the additional radars introduced by Recommendation ITU-R M. 1638-1 will impose more stringent protection criteria on the mobile service, in particular WAS/RLAN DFS specifications.]

 List of relevant documents

 ITU-Documentation (Recommendations, Reports, other)